Glitch analysis and asteroseismic modelling of subgiant $\mu$ Herculis: confirming and interpreting the $\Gamma_1$ peak as the helium glitch: Introduction

 The region of partial ionisation of helium in solar-like stars leaves a subtle yet detectable imprint on their oscillation frequencies \citep[see e.g.,][]{mazu14,verma17}.
 In particular, it leaves a characteristic oscillatory signal in the mode frequencies as a function of the radial order \citep[see e.g.,][]{gough90,mont98,houd07}.
 Traditionally, this signature has been attributed to a localised depression or a glitch in the first adiabatic index, $\Gamma_1$, caused by the second helium ionisation zone.
 However, in their investigation of the potential for asteroseismic inference of the helium abundance in red-giant stars, \citet{broom14} analysed theoretical oscillation frequencies and unexpectedly found that the helium-induced signature originates from a region located between the two helium ionisation zones, where $\Gamma_1$ exhibits a local maximum.
 A similar conclusion was reached by \citet{verma14b} through a detailed theoretical study of main-sequence stars.
 Recently, a new formalism based on an analytic description of the $\Gamma_1$ profile for analysing the helium glitch signature was developed by \citep{houd21,houd22}.

-In this study, we model the asteroseismic benchmark G5 subgiant $\mu$ Herculis, observed by the Stellar Observations Network Group (SONG) during the period 2014-2021 (a total of eight seasons), to infer its fundamental stellar properties.
+In this study, we model the asteroseismic benchmark G5 subgiant $\mu$ Herculis, observed by the Hertzsprung Stellar Observations Network Group (SONG) node at the Observatorio del Teide on Tenerife, Spain, during the period 2014-2021 (a total of eight seasons), to infer its fundamental stellar properties.
 Our analysis uses individual oscillation frequencies along with the observed helium glitch properties.
 Since the initial helium abundance, $Y_i$, is anticorrelated with mass, $M$ \citep[see e.g.,][]{metc09,lebr14,verma16}, the constraint on the surface helium abundance, $Y_s$, from the helium glitch observables allows for precise and accurate estimates of the star’s mass and age.
 We compare our results with those reported by \citet[][hereafter G17]{grun17}, who analysed data from an earlier, shorter observational campaign spanning 215 nights.
 In addition, we conduct a detailed investigation into the physical origin of the helium glitch signature in this subgiant.

 The paper is organised in the following order.
 We briefly describe the observational data we have for $\mu$ Herculis in Section~\ref{sec:observed_data}.
 The details of the stellar model grids and the modelling approach are provided in Section~\ref{sec:stellar_modeling}.
 In Section~\ref{sec:results}, we present our results.
 The conclusions of the paper are summarised in Section~\ref{sec:conclusions}.